 Figure 6.4 shows the distribution of the capital-weighted rate of return among pension savers who have been in the system for an equally long time.
 Among pension savers who began earning pension credit in 1995 and who then invested it in funds in 2000, just over 99 percent reported a positive change in value at the end of 2018.
-The sharp peak around 8.5 percent in the figure below mainly consists of individuals who have their capital invested in the state preselection option.
+The figure is divided into those who at some time made an active choice (the Fund Market) and those who never made an active fund choice (AP7).
+The fact that return differs among those who only had the national pre-selected alternative is mainly because the distribution between the two funds involved, AP7 Equity Fund and AP7 Fixed Income Fund, varies according to the age of fund savers.